-Description The property is a detached bungalow.
-Accommodation Ground Floor: Entrance vestibule, Hallway, three Bedrooms with Master en-suite Shower Room, Main Bathroom, Kitchen, Living Room, Dining Room, Conservatory and Rear Porch.
-Gross Internal Floor Area (m2) Approximately 144m2.
-Neighbourhood and Location The property forms part of a mixed residential and commercial area on the outskirts of the town of Wick.
+Description The property is a single and attic storey semi-detached traditional style house with large rear extension which incorporates an inter connected one bedroom flat.
+Accommodation Ground Floor: Entrance vestibule, Hallway, Living Room, Dining Kitchen, Utility Room and WC.
+First Floor: 5 Bedrooms and Bathroom.
+Annexe Ground Floor: Hallway, Living Room, Bedroom, Kitchen, and Bathroom.
+Gross Internal Floor Area (m2) Approximately 234m2.
+Neighbourhood and Location The property forms part of an established residential area in the coastal town of Wick.
 The surrounding properties in the immediate vicinity are generally of a similar age and style.
-A range of typical local amenities can be found within the town.
-Age Built c1965.
-Weather Dry, bright and sunny.
+A range of typical local amenities can be found nearby.
+Age Approximately 150. years old.
+Rebuilt 40 years ago.
+Weather It was sunny and dry, following generally similar conditions.

 Chimney Stacks Visually inspected with the aid of binoculars where appropriate.
-There is a chimney stack of concrete block construction.
-This has a render finish.
-There is a metal flashing at the base of the chimney.
+There is are chimney stacks of stone construction.
+These has a pointed finish.
+There are metal flashings at the base of the chimney.
 Roofing including Roof Space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is pitched and tiled.
-The ridges and hips are formed in tile.
-Valleys are lined with metal materials.
-Access to the roof space is available via a hatch in a hallway cupboard.
-The roof is of timber construction, with fibreboard sarking.
-Insulation materials have been laid between the ceiling joists.
-The roof space has been partly floored for storage purposes.
-The roof over the rear porch is flat and clad in fibreglass.
+The ridges are formed in tile.
+Valleys are lined with lead materials.
+There are flat roofs to the dormer projections.
+These are clad in a rubberoid compound.
+Access to the roof space is available via a hatch in hallway.
+The roof is of timber construction, with plywood sarking.
+Insulation material has been laid between the ceiling joists Roof: Main Roof Type: Pitched No Access Insulation Location: Unknown Insulation Thickness: NA Room in Roof: Flat ceiling only Flat Ceiling Insulation: 270mm Insulation of Other Parts: Unknown felt/lead/metal/copper/zinc .
 Rainwater Fittings Visually inspected with the aid of binoculars where appropriate.

 The gutters are of a PVC, half round design with PVC, round downpipes.
 Main Walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The walls are of cavity block construction, externally rendered.
+The walls to the original dwelling are of solid stone construction, externally pointed.
+The walls to the rear extension are of cavity block construction, externally roughcast.
+I am advised that the main property was rebuilt at the time of the extension approximately 40 years ago.
 Windows, External Doors and Joinery Internal and external doors were opened and closed where keys were available.
+Random windows were opened and closed where possible.
+Doors and windows were not forced open.
+The windows are of a mixed style consisting of double glazed UPVC and timber units.
+The access doors are of a UPVC and timber single glazed and double glazed design.
+The soffits and fascias are formed in timber.
+External Decorations Visually inspected.
+The external timbers are finished in a natural wood stain.
+Conservatories and Porches There are no conservatories or porches.
+Communal Areas There are no communal areas.
+Garages and Permanent Outbuildings Visually inspected.